TIBTHINK/minecraft-server/README.md

-  -r, --ram INTEGER    Set how much allocated ram to the server -p, --port INTEGER   Set what port you want the server to run on -s, --service TEXT   Sets the service name(Optional) -P, --pluginpack     Generates a script of essential spigot
+  -r, --ram INTEGER    Set how much allocated ram to the server -p, --port INTEGER   Set what port you want the server to run on -s, --service TEXT   Sets the service name(Optional) -R, --rcon TEXT      Downloads and installs mcrcon -P, --pluginpack     Generates a script of essential spigot
                        plugins(Optional)
   -y, --yes            Says yes to autostarting the server -d, --debug          Enables debug mode
-  --help               Show this message and exit.
+  -b, --backup         Sets up a backup script(McRcon is required for backups) --help               Show this message and exit.
 ```